 - Explore the site’s history through interpretive signs with photos and links to online material

-- Pick up a scavenger hunt at the parking lot kiosk, puzzle out the clues, and submit your answers for a chance to win a prize
+- Bring your own pen or pencil, pick up an outdoor scavenger hunt at the parking lot kiosk, puzzle out the clues, and submit your answers for a chance to win a prize

-- Picnic, play catch, read, paint, etc. – there are over 8 acres of shady and sunny spots to enjoy!
+- Picnic, play catch, read, paint, and more – there are over 8 acres of sunny and shady spots to enjoy!

 The museum features:

-- Whitfield House — Take a self-guided tour through three floors filled with furnishings and artifacts, tour the introductory exhibit The Old Stone House detailing the house’s history, and test your observational skills with an educational scavenger hunt.
+- Whitfield House (admission charge)— Take a self-guided tour through three floors filled with furnishings and artifacts, tour the introductory exhibit The Old Stone House detailing the house’s history, and test your observational skills with a scavenger hunt.

 - Visitor Center: